scriptituk/ffmpeg-makexe/README.md

-# Build FFmpeg with xfade-easing on Windows
+# Build FFmpeg on Windows with/without xfade-easing

 ## Summary